-As at December 31, 2022, the Company had \$0.04 million of cash.
-The Company needs to raise additional capital to fund research, development and corporate activities in 2023.
-As at December 31, 2022, the Company was committed to pay \$14.1 million of current trade and other payables, up to \$1.5 million for research and development commitments, and \$0.4 million of lease liabilities over the next twelve months.
+As at December 31, 2023, the Company had \$5 thousand of cash.
+The Company needs to raise additional capital to fund research, development and corporate activities over the next year or it may be forced to cease operations.
+As at December 31, 2023, the Company was committed to pay \$14.5 million of current trade and other payables, \$3.1 million to Zenith Capital Corp. (a related party) ("Zenith"), \$0.8 million of other unsecured promissory notes (due upon demand or four months following demand, respectively), up to \$1.5 million for research and development commitments, and \$0.3 million of operating lease expense over the next twelve months.
 The Company also has other commitments as outlined in Note 15.
-Furthermore, the Company's \$6.0 million secured convertible debenture with Shenzhen Hepalink Pharmaceutical Co., Ltd. ("Hepalink") is due on May 13, 2024 (refer to Note 11).
-As at December 31, 2022, the Group is also party to a commercialization partnership (refer to Note 14); the parties have mutually agreed to temporarily pause services and the Group is not obligated as at December 31, 2022 to incur pre-commercialization costs over the next twelve months.
-The parties may or may not resume services over the next twelve months.
+Furthermore, the Company's \$6.0 million secured convertible debenture with Shenzhen Hepalink Pharmaceutical Co., Ltd. ("Hepalink") is due on May 13, 2024